No one at my house likes math. Life of Fred has introduced some math humor into our learning.

-Along with the Life of Math Answer page I created to document their “Your Turn to Play”, I have also signed up to EdHelper for extra math pages.
+I have also signed up to EdHelper for extra math pages.
 Really it has saved me time scouring the Internet for free math pages.
 I add these pages to his math notebook.
 I would also recommend signing up to Free Homeschool Deals.
 Often there are addition and subtraction activities for free.
 I have gotten a few games and lap books by reading the daily deals.

 Life of Fred Butterflies Hands-On Activities

 Trying to work on telling time we begin each math class with our clocks.
 I set my larger clock to a time and my son sets his clock to match and then tells me the time.
 We do 5 or 6 of these.
 He then has his clock ready for when the references to time pop up in the story.
 I will pause reading for him to set his clock to match the time mentioned in the story.

 A few of the lessons discuss stars, especially Orion.
 I found having a star chart helpful in explaining and identifying different constellations.